znck/znck.me/blog/2017-03-05-fiddle-with-vue.js.md

 ### To create a repro on jsfiddle
 - **Start with a template:** You should use a template, it saves time and better than an empty screen to get started.
 Use template ([https://jsfiddle.net/39epgLj0/](https://jsfiddle.net/39epgLj0/)) from Vue’s contribution guidelines.
-- **Write minimal code:** If your fiddle has few lines it more likely to solved faster, as it is easier to comprehend small code and issues is already isolated all we have to do is find the cause.
+- **Write minimal code:** If your fiddle has few lines it is more likely to be solved faster, as it is easier to comprehend small code and issue is already isolated all we have to do is find the cause.
 You can start pasting the code from your project and strip off all unnecessary stuff and then replace the data with fakes.
 - **Explicitly define dependencies:** Jsfiddle allows you to add external dependencies but rather you should add a script tag with [https://unpkg.com/](https://unpkg.com/) link.
 - **Follow coding style:** If every one follows same code style then cognitive friction of reading others' code is reduced.
 [Mikhail Kuznetcov](https://github.com/shershen08) has prepared an [extensive code style guide](https://pablohpsilva.github.io/vuejs-component-style-guide/), you should follow that.